laravel/docs/installation.md

 > **Note**
 > For more information about the `.env` file and environment based configuration, check out the full [configuration documentation](/docs/{{version}}/configuration#environment-configuration).

-<a name="directory-configuration"></a>
-### Directory Configuration

-Laravel should always be served out of the root of the "web directory" configured for your web server.
-You should not attempt to serve a Laravel application out of a subdirectory of the "web directory".
-Attempting to do so could expose sensitive files that exist within your application.

 <a name="databases-and-migrations"></a>
 ### Databases & Migrations